matteosandrin/matteosandrin.github.io/_posts/15-08-31-the-stranded-programmer-opening-remarks.md

 ### 3. The First Characters

 As I said, people are unnervingly nice here.
 This morning I had a session of talking about *my physical, mental and emotional condition* as an *international* student.
-Whatever that means.
 We'll see it in action, most definitely.
-Still unnerving.
-And eerie.

 Had a very nice walk up a hill.
 Talked with interesting people.
 One in particular.
 We'll see about her as well.
 It feels like there's a kind of tacit acknowledgment.
-Kinda beautiful if you ask me.

 ### 4. Finally, The Plot Thickens

 Tonight I had a very nice dinner and actually enjoyed conversation.
-There's some witty banter going around, not quite flirting, but almost.
+There's some witty banter going around.
 Those big eyes are watching me.
 I don't mind though, I like being watched.